WebberZone/autoclose/readme.txt

 = 2.0.0 =

+* Features:
+	* New Tools page with several buttons to open, close and delete comments, pingbacks and trackbacks.
+You can find the link in the Settings page under the main header
+	* New button to delete all pingbacks and trackbacks in the Tools page
+	* Uninstalling the plugin on Multisite will delete the settings from all sites

 * Enhancements:
+	* Migrated options to the Settings API

+* Modifications:
 	* Main plugin file has been renamed to autoclose.php
-	* Migrated options to the Settings API
+	* Cron hook renamed from `ald_acc_hook` to `acc_cron_hook`

 For older changes, refer to changelog.txt